discretize/discretize-guides/builds/elementalist/power-weaver/index.md

 <Column width="9">
 <Traits title="Standard Arcane Variant" traits1Id="31" traits1="Fire" traits1Selected="296,325,1510" traits2Id="37" traits2="Arcane" traits2Selected="253,257,1511" traits3Id="56" traits3="Weaver" traits3Selected="2177,2061,2131"/>

 Use the **Arcane variant** if you have a <Specialization name="chronomancer" prefix="boon"/> (If you do not have a <Specialization name="chronomancer" prefix="boon"/> look for another group.).
 The only places where you want to play **Air** <Specialization name="weaver"/> are speedkills of Skorvald, Siax and Ensolyss.
 The damage in these fights is similar over the whole fight, but slightly worse in the beginning and better at the end.
-Another point of **Air** is to allow the <Specialization name="mesmer"/> to play inspiration domi for better <Boon name="alacrity"/> uptime.
+Another point of **Air** is to allow the <Specialization name="mesmer"/> to play the [Hybrid variant](https://discretize.eu/builds/mesmer/hybrid-chronomancer] for higher DPS and <Boon name="alacrity"/> uptime.

 <Traits title="Air Variant" traits1Id="41" traits1="Air" traits1Selected="232,1502,226"/>